National-Clinical-Cohort-Collaborative/Data-Ingestion-and-Harmonization/ETLProcess/Proposed Adeptia Workflow.md

-## Proposed Adeptia Workflow - last updated May 13 2020
+## Proposed Ingestion Workflow - last updated May 13 2020

-1. SFTP ---> Sites specific Directory -->Unzip --> manifest.csv & datacount.csv at the root directory & datafiles sub-folder\*.csv files
+1. SFTP ---> Sites specific N3C secured dataDirectory -->Unzip --> manifest.csv & datacount.csv at the root directory & datafiles sub-folder\*.csv files
 2. Queue up - Setup dataSet processing queue in order not to over write each other CDM Native data at the staging area
 3. Load data to the CDM Native tables - Note, data load will fail if the data does not conform to the CDM table structure or data types.
 4. Load DataCount/Manifest --- table